The Ultimate Moving Checklist

 1 Week to go: Last minute details

-• Ensure that all mechanical and electrical equipment is properly serviced for shipping prior to the coming of the truck.
+• Ensure that all mechanical and electrical equipment is properly serviced for shipping prior to the arrival of the truck.
 As usual, speak to your move coordinator with any questions.

 • Continue preparing and packing, selling, and preparing your stuff accordingly.